The Lancet June 12, 1999

 All-cause mortality

-Key result: Carvedilol significantly reduced the risk of death by 35% in patients with severe heart failure.
+Key result: Carvedilol reduced the risk of death by 35% and the combined risk of death or hospitalization for heart failure.

 Tailored to your role